 Often the people who fall into the categories above choose not to get proper oral care because of their fears.
 Fortunately, even the most anxiety-ridden amongst us can have great experiences with dental visits and procedures if we simply find the right team to help us through.

 Engagement begins with the office.
 Remember all the old sitcom dentist episodes where a new patient would walk in full of anxiety and immediately hear the screams of injured and terrified patients from down the hall?
 Do you also remember how uncomfortable and unwelcome those waiting rooms looked?
 Yikes!

 The goal of every office should be to make patients comfortable the second they enter.
 Your mission as a patient is to find an office that fits that criterion.
 Finding an office with an almost spa-like setting that puts patients at ease right away is very important.

 Assistants and hygienists also play an important role in creating an inviting and patient-centric environment.
 They will allow you to ask questions and be open and honest with answers.
 They will engage you in conversation and create a relationship in order to ensure you are as comfortable and anxiety-free as possible.

 A dental team that is willing to tell you exactly what they are doing, or will be doing, during a procedure is the kind of team you’ll feel comfortable around.
-Knowing the basics of the procedure will allow you to decide what, if anything, you’d like to do to feel more comfortable, and will help the staff gauge your comfort level.
+Knowing the basics of the procedure, like getting braces, will allow you to decide what, if anything, you’d like to do to feel more comfortable, and will help the staff gauge your comfort level.

 Talking things out helps everyone involved to feel like they are a part of the process, and this can have a very positive effect on the fear factor or patient anxiety.